-► 30 annual leave days for employees with more than one year's service
+annual leave days for employees with more than one year's service

-Flexible working hours and 2 hours' personal leave per month22 Driving forward this mission, we invested further in our workspaces so that they support cross-collaboration and wellbeing (see page 50).
+Flexible 2 hours'

+Driving forward this mission, we invested further in our workspaces so that they support cross-collaboration and wellbeing (see page 50).
 We also ran more employee town hall meetings and focus groups, while empowering staff via expansion of the ALDAR HOME app (see page 19).
 Problemsolving competitions such as Ibtikar continued to be popular as teams worked together in the knowledge they can genuinely make a positive change to our business and wider society (see page 20).